dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-09-17-big-batches-and-assumptions.md

 Which one of these are likely to have more waste compared to the amount of effort invested?
 Or, to rephrase it, which one of these has higher effort/value ratio?

-lose-lose-lose vs win-win-win, if you ask me.
+Lose-lose-lose vs win-win-win, if you ask me.